ixnas/altcha-dotnet/README.md

 The library requires a store implementation to store previously verified challenge responses.
 You can use anything persistent, like a database or a file.
 As long as it implements the `IAltchaChallengeStore` interface, it will work.
-As an example, the bundled in-memory store (that you shouldn't use) looks like this:
+For example, the bundled in-memory store looks like this:

 ```csharp
 internal class InMemoryStore : IAltchaChallengeStore